omarsotillo/metritos/README.md

 After some days ->

-- Zustand is a gamechanger.
+- Zustand.js: gamechanger.
 Default Redux as state management failed for me in the premise of by default overcomplicating state management (huge number of layers), lack of scalability in big projects and sadly react-community adapting it as a requirement for every project without thinking the why of it.
 Easy, direct, and on-demand without disturbing is a win-win.
 Probably because it remembers me a lot of how Vuex stores are made.

 - React-query: adds the default handling of external requests.
 Any big/long-term project would end implementing this internally, but is cool that there is already a foundation and general service for that and works easy.
 Really liked the invalidated cache part and automatic prefetch/retries.
 Need to dig better with how it plays with GraphQL.